uyenn0/data-science-online-retail/README.md

 - Group 2 (Orange cluster): **"Engage"**

-  - Characteristics: These are customers who interacted with the brand very recently, hence explaining their recent purchases, low frequency (mostly 1 or 2 times), and low money spending.
+  - Characteristics: These are customers who interacted with the brand very recently, hence explaining their fairly low level spending , also have low frequency (mostly 1 or 2 times).

   - Action: Run more ad campaigns to remind them of the brand, send out mails or text messages asking for their feedbacks, etc.